-We started OpenAI years ago because we felt like something really interesting happening in AI and we wanted to help steer it in a direction.
-It’s honestly just really amazing to see how far this whole field has come then.
-And it’s really gratifying to hear from people like Raymond are using the technology we are building, and others, for so many things.
-We hear from people who are excited, we from people who are concerned, we hear from people who both those emotions at once.
+We started OpenAI seven years because we felt like something really interesting was happening in AI and we wanted to help steer it a positive direction.
+It’s honestly just really amazing to see how far this whole field come since then.
+And it’s really gratifying to hear people like Raymond who are using the technology we building, and others, for so many wonderful things.
+We hear people who are excited, we hear from people who are concerned, we hear people who feel both those emotions at once.
 And honestly, that’s how we feel.
-Above all, it like we’re entering an historic period right now where we as a world are going to define technology that will be so important for our society going forward.
-I believe that we can manage this for good.
+Above all, it like we’re entering an historic period right now where we as a world are going define a technology that will be so important for our going forward.
+And I believe that we can manage this good.

-So today, I want to show you current state of that technology and some of the underlying design that we hold dear.
+So today, I want to show you the current state that technology and some of the underlying design principles that we dear.

-So the first thing I’m going show you is what it’s like to build a tool for AI rather than building it for a human.
-So we have a DALL-E model, which generates images, and we are exposing as an app for ChatGPT to use on your behalf.
-And can do things like ask, you know, suggest a post-TED meal and draw a picture of it.
+So the first thing I’m going to show you is what it’s like build a tool for an AI rather than building it for human.
+So we have a new DALL-E model, which generates images, and we are exposing it as an for ChatGPT to use on your behalf.
+And you can do like ask, you know, suggest a nice post-TED meal and a picture of it.

 (Laughter)

-Now you all of the, sort of, ideation and creative back-and-forth and taking of the details for you that you get out of ChatGPT. here we go, it’s not just the idea for the meal, but very, very detailed spread.
+Now you get all of the, of, ideation and creative back-and-forth and taking care of the details for you that you get out ChatGPT.
+And here we go, it’s not just the for the meal, but a very, very detailed spread.
 So let’s see what we’re going to get.
-But doesn’t just generate images in this case — sorry, it doesn’t text, it also generates an image.
-And that is something that really expands the power what it can do on your behalf in terms of carrying out your intent.
-And I’ll out, this is all a live demo.
-This is all generated by the AI as speak.
-So I actually don’t even know what we’re going to see.
-This wonderful.
+ChatGPT doesn’t just generate images in this case — sorry, it doesn’t generate text, it generates an image.
+And that is something that really expands the of what it can do on your behalf in terms of carrying out your intent.
+I’ll point out, this is all a live demo.
+This is all generated the AI as we speak.
+So I actually don’t even what we’re going to see.
+This looks wonderful.

 (Applause)

-Now we’ve extended ChatGPT with tools too, for example, memory.
-You can say “save this later.”
-And the interesting thing about these tools is they’re very inspectable. you get this little pop up here that says “use DALL-E app.”
-And by the way, this is coming to you, all ChatGPT users, over months.
-And you can look under the hood and see what it actually did was write a prompt just like a human could.
-And so you sort have this ability to inspect how the machine is using these tools, which allows us to provide to them.
+Now we’ve extended ChatGPT with other tools too, example, memory.
+You can say “save this for later.”
+And the thing about these tools is they’re very inspectable.
+So you get this little pop here that says “use the DALL-E app.”
+And by the way, this is coming to you, ChatGPT users, over upcoming months.
+And you can look the hood and see that what it actually did was a prompt just like a human could.
+And so you sort have this ability to inspect how the machine is using these tools, which allows to provide feedback to them.

-Now it’s saved for later, and let me you what it’s like to use that information and to integrate with other applications too. can say, “Now make a shopping list for the tasty thing I was suggesting earlier.”
-And make a little tricky for the AI.
-“And tweet it out for all the TED out there.”
+Now it’s saved for later, and let me show you what it’s to use that information and to integrate with other applications too.
+You say, “Now make a shopping list for the tasty thing I was suggesting earlier.”
+And make it little tricky for the AI.
+“And tweet it out all the TED viewers out there.”

 (Laughter)